ADVICE: Answer-Dependent Verbalized Confidence Estimation

 \section{Related Work}

 \paragraph{Verbalized confidence} Since \citet{lin2022teaching} introduced verbalized confidence estimation, numerous studies have explored its potential, highlighting its model-agnostic design, cost-effectiveness, and accessibility to model knowledge \cite{yang2025on}.
 In particular, a broad spectrum of work has sought to improve its calibration.
 As an initial direction, post-hoc methods that do not require model modification---such as prompting-based and sampling-based ones \cite{zhao-etal-2024-fact,yang2025on,zhou2025steerconfsteeringllmsconfidence}---have been proposed.
-On the other hand, several studies \cite{tian-etal-2023-just, DBLP:journals/corr/abs-2503-02623, li2025conftunertraininglargelanguage} adopt fine-tuning methods, specifically for the task of question answering (QA).
-However, prior studies have mainly centered on developing new methods for achieving quantitative improvements, with limited qualitative analysis of the underlying mechanisms behind verbalized confidence estimation.
-To fill this gap, we conduct an in-depth analysis of the inner workings of LLMs with respect to verbalized confidence estimation and propose a guided method based on these findings.
+In contrast, several studies \cite{tian-etal-2023-just, DBLP:journals/corr/abs-2503-02623, li2025conftunertraininglargelanguage} adopt fine-tuning methods, specifically for the task of question answering (QA).
+However, prior studies have mainly centered on developing new methods for achieving quantitative improvements, with limited qualitative analysis of the underlying mechanisms.
+To fill this gap, we present an in-depth investigation into the operational mechanism of verbalized confidence estimation and introduce an intuitive method.

 \paragraph{LLM probing methods}